Steady Beat

-Steady Beat is a manga-inspired comic by Rivkah.
+Steady Beat is a original English-language manga by Rivkah.
 It tells the story of Leah, a sixteen-year-old girl who finds a love letter addressed to her older sister Sarai, from a girl called Jessica.
 It tells of how Leah learns to accept her sister's homosexuality.
 Leah realises how lonely she has become and ends up falling in love with a Jewish boy who has two fathers, thus realising how difficult homosexuality can be to understand in society.

 Development

 Steady Beat is set in Austin, Texas, where Rivkah grew up.

 Publication

 In March 2003, Steady Beat was serialized on the internet by Wirepop.com.
 Rivkah submitted it to Tokyopop's Rising Stars of Manga competition.
 The first volume was published by Tokyopop in 2005.
 The second volume was released by Tokyopop in 2006.
 In June 2008 Rivkah announced that she had been told that Tokyopop would only publish the third volume of Steady Beat online, not as a paperback.
 The first and second volumes of Steady Beat went out of print in August 2009.